anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - Acceleration
      - The Architecture **SHOULD** support Cloud Infrastructure Acceleration (such as SmartNICs)
-     - OpenStack Future - Specs defined :cite:p:`openstackneutovs`
+     - OpenStack Future - Specs defined :cite:p:`openstackneutovs_ra1`
    * - inf.acc.03
      - Acceleration
      - The Architecture **MAY** rely on SR-IOV PCI-Pass through to provide